-At the park Saturday, anyone who sat down was immediately swarmed with dogs.
+At the park during June’s get-together, anyone who sat down was immediately swarmed with dogs.
 Eric Viars of La Plata was kept busy petting two dogs, while another stood in his lap, content just to be close to someone.
 He should be used to it, he and his wife, Lisa, foster.

 Madison Taylor, 12, and her brother, Austin, 10, of La Plata, huddled with another group of dogs.

 The kids came to the dog park with their aunt, Debbie Dofflemyer.
 Her mother, the late Betty Davis, got the family involved in the rescue group.
 And her legacy might be that the family continues to be a part of the group — that and a new rescue dog will be named after Betty Davis.